 One of First National’s points of distinction is experience.
 Many members of our team have been with us 10, 15, 20 and 25 years – and in a few cases since we began operations in 1988.
 We salute those committed individuals who are celebrating a milestone anniversary by presenting their stories in their own words.
-Today, we profile Stella Ma, Bilingual Analyst, Commercial Renewals and Assumptions.
+Today, we profile Stella Ma, Commercial Bilingual Training Specialist, Training and Documentation.

 Take us back to the beginning of your career at First National.